 The clear aloe vera gel is not just great externally for skin, but its ability to heal and protect also works internally as well.
 You can just eat the gel itself for this purpose, but be sure to avoid the skin and the aloin resin so that you don’t experience the laxative properties.

 It is important to show caution when using the dried powder and outer sheath of the plant as they are strong laxatives.
-Pregnant and nursing women should avoid internal use of aloe, and young children, and the elderly should use caution if using internally.
+Pregnant and nursing women should avoid the internal use of aloe, and young children and the elderly should use caution if using it internally.
 If you experience cramping or stomach pains, discontinue internal use.

 Aloe is not recommended for use topically on staph infections, including staph-like infections such as impetigo.
 It may seal in the infection allowing for the infection to worsen.